- Book Review

 Idea № 4.
 Those who set small goals are doomed to constant financial difficulties

 Cardone remembers his times working at an oil refinery.
 People worked hard there to earn whatever living they could, but every Friday they wasted a good portion of their modest salary at a bar.
-They were always ready to work overtime but it would still leave them with little to nothing.
-Cardone is convinced that it all happens because talking about money and finances was considered inappropriate for a long, long time.
+They were always ready to work overtime, but it would still leave them with little to nothing.
+Cardone convinced that it all happens because talking about money and finances was considered inappropriate for a long, long time.
 And to this day people rarely discuss money, rarely think about money and even worse — waste money irresponsibly.

 According to Cardone money is a lot like a jealous lover — never tolerates disdain.